US STOCKS-S&P 500 scales new record high on tech boost | Business

 "But the disappointing read actually puts some firepower behind the Fed's accommodative stance."
 The Fed acknowledged the economy was on its path to a strong rebound backed by massive fiscal spending and accelerating vaccinations, minutes released on Wednesday showed.
 However, the central bank noted it would be "some time" before conditions improve enough for the Fed to rein in its support.

 Fed Chair Jerome Powell will speak at a virtual International Monetary Fund event at 1200 ET (1600 GMT).
-The tech sector hit a record high, while economy-linked financials, industrials and energy fell the most among major S&P sectors.
+The tech sector hit a record high, while economy-linked financials, industrials, materials and energy fell the most among major S&P sectors.

-"This is going to be an important earnings season as it is the first quarter in comparison to a full year of the pandemic."
-The so-called "meme stock" GameStop Corp rose 4.5% after the company said it intends to elect activist investor Ryan Cohen as chairman, putting him in the driver's seat as he looks to transform the videogame retailer.

-Tesla Inc edged 1.4% higher on the Joe Biden administration's $174 billion proposal to boost electric vehicles.
+Tesla Inc gained 2% on the Joe Biden administration's $174 billion proposal to boost electric vehicles.
 U.S. shares of Canopy Growth Corp dropped about 3% on a deal to buy rival Supreme Cannabis Co Inc for C$323.3 million ($256.9 million), as the world's biggest cannabis producer bolsters its portfolio to tap surging demand.

-Declining issues outnumbered advancers by a 1-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.2-to-1 ratio on the Nasdaq.
-The S&P 500 posted 28 new 52-week highs and one new low, while the Nasdaq recorded 80 new highs and 11 new lows.
+Advancing issues outnumbered decliners by a 1.1-to-1 ratio on the NYSE and by a 1.2-to-1 ratio on the Nasdaq.
+The S&P 500 posted 31 new 52-week highs and one new low, while the Nasdaq recorded 101 new highs and 20 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)